fnetai/cli/docs/introduction.md

 - **AI-Friendly Development**: AI agents can focus on generating functional code without needing to understand complex infrastructure details
 - **Flexibility**: The same core component can be used in different contexts (CLI, browser) without code duplication
 - **Clean Project Structure**: Clear separation between functional code and build infrastructure
+- **Efficient CLI Tools**: Fast startup times and easy distribution of compiled binaries
+- **Cross-Platform Compatibility**: Works seamlessly across different operating systems and shells

-By isolating the functional core from everything else, @fnet/cli transforms how we approach software development, making it more efficient and focused on what truly matters.
+By isolating the functional core from everything else and providing powerful tools for distribution, @fnet/cli transforms how we approach software development, making it more efficient and focused on what truly matters.